 CSUBs 20+ years of GRP deliveries has shown that key aspects as installation cost, soil issues, lead times, environmental impact and galvanic corrosion all benefit from choosing GRP composite technology.

-GRP (Glass-fibre Reinforced Polyester) was introduced in the late 1940’s and were adopted in the 50’s and 60’s for a wide range of applications.
+GRP (Glass-fibre Reinforced Polymer) was introduced in the late 1940’s and were adopted in the 50’s and 60’s for a wide range of applications.
 The high strength-to-weight ratio and corrosion resistance, combined with superior ductility, proved to be valuable.
 This is especially proven in yacht building, where builds from the 60’s and 70’s are still in use with only cosmetic maintenance.
-In addition, current state-of-the-art GRP laminates have seen significant improvement from their predecessors over a broad range of factors
+In addition, current state-of-the-art GRP laminates have seen significant improvement from their predecessors over a broad range of factors.

 The uses for GRP have since broadened to the extent that it has now become common in our surroundings.
 Examples would be construction of small crafts (land and sea), underground water and fuel tanks, maintenance-free exterior panels for buildings, various civil piping etc.

 Since delivering the first GRP subsea protection covers in 1994, client feedback has reflected significant savings in installation and service using GRP composite, without the penalty of manufacturing cost.
 Client has also highlighted cost savings due to the reduced need for planning as a result to the reduced lead times obtained by the use of GRP technology compared to equivalent steel alternatives.